 This programme is eligible for tax relief in 2011/12 under Section 473A Taxes Consolidation Act 1997 [details].

-Students on this programme are required to undertake a thesis, which gives an opportunity to conduct in-depth research on a topic of your choice.
+Students on this programme are required to undertake a dissertation, which gives an opportunity to conduct in-depth research on a topic of your choice.
 To see examples of research conducted by MA students across the School [click here]

 The members of the course team are: Dr. Mairead Seymour, Dr. Kevin Lalor, Dr. Matt Bowden, Dr. Nicola Hughes and Dr. Sinead Freeman.